-Susan A. Berland was elected to the Suffolk County Legislature, 16th Legislative District November 7, 2017 and took her oath of office on January 2, 2018.
-The 16th Legislative District covers the areas of Brentwood, Commack, Deer Park, Dix Hills, East Northport, Elwood, Melville, North Bay Shore and South Huntington.
+Susan A. Berland was elected to the Suffolk County Legislature, 16th Legislative District on November 7, 2017 and took her oath of office on January 2, 2018.
+The 16th Legislative District encompasses the areas of Brentwood, Commack, Deer Park, Dix Hills, East Northport, Elwood, Melville, North Bay Shore and South Huntington.

 Susan was named Chair of the Veterans Committee, Vice Chair of the Economic Development Committee and a Member of the Budget & Finance; Government Operations, Personnel, IT & Housing; Parks & Recreation; Public Safety; Public Works, Transportation & Energy and Ways & Means Committees.

 Prior to being elected to the Suffolk County Legislature, Susan served as a member of the Huntington Town Board from 2001 until 2017.

 As Legislator, Susan has worked to address the pressing issues facing the 16th Legislative District and Suffolk County at large.
 As she has done over the course of her career in public service, Susan strives to improve the quality of life of the constituents that she represents.
 She has distinguished herself as an effective advocate for our entire community.

 As Chairwoman of the Veterans Committee, Susan sponsored legislation creating the Suffolk County Women Veterans Advisory Board.
 The Board ensures that the voices of all our veterans are heard and their concerns are addressed.
 She also sponsored legislation to extend and create property tax exemptions for Cold War-Era and Operation Graphic Hand veterans, to declare May “Military Appreciation Month” and champions organizations and causes dedicated to serving veterans.
 She and her staff partake in the Suffolk County Veterans Run Series, the proceeds of which benefit veterans’ organizations.